Update COVID-19 in Indonesia: 1,542,516 confirmed infections, 41,977 deaths (6 April 2021)

-In accordance with Article 4 of Law Number 25 Year 2004 on National Development Planning, the National Long Term Development Plan (RPJPN 2005-2025) has been drawn up as a continuation and renewal of earlier stages of development planning in Indonesia.
-The RPJPN, a development plan which stretches twenty years, aims to achieve the development goals as mandated in the Preamble to the Constitution of 1945.
+In accordance with Article 4 of Law No. 25/2004 on National Development Planning, the National Long Term Development Plan (RPJPN 2005-2025) of Indonesia was drawn up as a continuation and renewal of earlier stages of development planning in Indonesia.
+The RPJPN, a development plan that covers 20 years, aims to achieve the development goals as mandated in the Preamble to the Constitution of 1945.
 This long term plan involves conducting institutional restructuring while simultaneously keeping the nation in pace with other nations.

 This RPJPN is for reasons of planning and efficiency divided in four stages, each with a lifespan of five years.
-These four stages are the four separate medium term plans called National Medium Term Development Plan (abbreviated RPJMN) and run parallel with the taking office of a new government.
-Through these medium term plans separate governments can set their own priorities in the process of national economic development (on the condition that these priorities are in line with the long term RPJPN).
+These four stages are the separate medium term plans called National Medium Term Development Plan (abbreviated RPJMN) and run parallel with the taking office of a new government.
+Through these medium term plans separate governments can set their own priorities in the process of national economic development (provided these priorities are in line with the long term RPJPN).

 Vision and Mission of RPJPN 2005-2025

-The vison and mission of the RPJPN 2005‐2025 is to establish a country that is developed and self-reliant, just and democratic, and peaceful and united.
+The vision and mission of the RPJPN 2005‐2025 is to establish a country that is developed and self-reliant, just and democratic, and peaceful and united.

 The three underlined word pairs are elaborated as follows: